Cloudify-PS/opencontrail-service/README.md

 Purpose of this demo is to show Cloudify Manager interacting with Openstack and Opencontrail in order to create a service that enable traffic to flow between different openstack networks.

-The setup looks as following:
+The setup looks as following:\
 ![setup](opencontrail%20demo.png)

 Its divided into a two parts:
 1. Provisioning - Creates networks, VMs and security group on openstack,
-2. Service - Creates Network Policy on Opencontrail what enables VMs to connect.
+2. Service - Fetches Networks and creates Network Policy on Opencontrail what enables VMs to connect between networks.

 ## Prerequisites